The 9 Best Apps for Cyclists You Should Install Right Now!

 Availability for Android and iOS

-The most used mobile operating systems include Android and iOS.
+The most used smartphone operating systems include Android and iOS.
 Due to the low market share of other operating systems, I considered only these 2 operating systems.

-The app’s availability for the most popular mobile operating systems (Android and iOS) was important to me.
-I also ensured that the app is well-optimized for both systems based on user reviews and my experience.
+The app’s availability for the most popular smartphone operating systems (Android and iOS) was important to me.
+I also ensured that the app was well-optimized for both systems based on user reviews and my experience.

 Privacy & Data Security

-Privacy & data security is more relevant today than ever before.
-For some users, it may even be the primary factor in choosing an app.
+Privacy and data security are more relevant today than ever before.
+For some users, they may even be the primary factor in choosing an app.

-So, I took a quick look at the privacy pages of all apps in my selection.
-I also did a quick research on the internet to find any controversy – and if I found some, I did not include the app.
+So, I quickly looked at the privacy pages of all the apps in my selection.
+I also researched the internet to find any controversy – and if I found some, I did not include the app.

 Popularity